 There is a General Medical Practice located in the Medical Centre on-campus, as well as a Dental Centre.
 All aspects of student health are provided for, either under National Health Service or Occupational Health Service arrangements.

 New Meningococcal ACWY (MenACWY) immunisation for first-time university entrants

 In August 2015, the Scottish Government introduced a new vaccine to immunise students against Meningococcal ACWY, an aggressive form of the meningococcal disease.
 The vaccine is available to new university entrants, including international students, if you are a first year entrant and up to 25 years of age.

 It is important that you are immunised at least 2 weeks before you attend university to ensure a full immune response.
 We therefore encourage students to take up the offer of immunisation before you start university.
-If this is not possible, then register with a GP as soon as possible at the beginning of the new academic term and request the MenACWY immunisation from your doctor.

 For more information visit www.immunisationscotland.org.uk/menacwy.
 You can also phone the NHS helpline on 0800 22 44 88 (text phone 18001 0800 22 44 88).